 Daytime solution options:

 - Fleece liners for day are needed once baby starts solids.
 They catch solid poop very well.
 Without these cleaning poop can be tricky.

 Night time solution options:

-- A hemp prefold (the best older toddler night nappy) and two to three boosters + fleece liner + fleece cover/longies
+- A hemp prefold (the best older toddler night nappy) and two to three boosters and a fleece liner and fleece cover/longies

-- Two hemp flats + fleece liner + cover/longies.
+- Two flats and fleece liner and cover/longies.
 See our night folding video for the flat combos.

 Avoid PUL covers at night.

 What covers are best?

-Summer: Fleece shorties or waterproof covers for day and home play.
-Fleece shorties for night (see below).
+Summer: Fleece covers for day and home play.
+Fleece covers for night.

 Solid poop must be discarded in the toilet.

 Use fleece liners.
 Disposable liners are yet another landfill item.
 They are not flushable.

 - Get a bidet sprayer.
 They are not expensive, are easily hooked up to the toilet and are a total game changer.
 There is three to four years of poop cleaning.
 Make it easy for yourself.

 Reusable cloth wipes